 The home of an insane architecture successfully stimulates the explosion of energy, noise, and selfie-taking mania

 Crazy House was an attractive fairy place that children and adults behaving as children saw as an authentic interpretation of Alice’s Wonderland.
-The place of an insane architecture successfully stimulated the explosion of energy, noise, and selfie-taking mania.
+The place of insane architecture successfully stimulated the explosion of energy, noise, and selfie-taking mania.

 Crazy House seemed to be a well-chosen name, as it was not a normal hotel.
 The system consciously ignored the quite regular needs of guests to whom it would rent out the rooms.